 3. At Austin City Limits in 2008, Spoetzl was shunned and Heineken was chosen as the official sponsor.
 So the famous Texas brewery did what any excellent company would, and made koozies that looked like Shiner Bock labels for customers to slip right over those pesky Heinekens.

 2. On Yummly, a recipe search engine, there are 46 recipes that feature Shiner Bock.
-That doesn’t even scratch the surface of the amount of recipes that are probably out there.
+That doesn't even scratch the surface of the number of recipes that are probably out there.